avila209/CMPE_195/README.md

     This .ino contains tested results of 4 ultrasonic sensors working simultaneously along with the accelerometer.

 ### To-Do: (Arduino)
-    1. Implement the microwave sensor code (uses MPH rather than motion) into the "Multiple_Ultrasonic.ino" and test using all sensors.
+    1. Implement the microwave sensor code ("Microwave_Sensor_2.ino", uses MPH rather than motion) into the "Multiple_Ultrasonic.ino" and          test using all sensors.
     2. Fill in the portion of the code to turn the brake light relay on and off.
 (Relay takes a 5V input to switch a high voltage source on        and off, in our case, 12V).

 ### Issues Encountered: